Tommy Thompson: Gaffe about Jews, Israel

-Iowa Straw Poll
+Iowa straw poll; withdrawal and endorsements

 Thompson had stated he would drop out of the race if he did not finish either first or second in the Ames straw poll on August 11, 2007.
 Thompson finished sixth, with just 7% of the vote, despite the fact that some major contenders were not competing in the poll.
 On August 12, Thompson officially announced he would drop out of the race.

-Endorses Giuliani

-In October 2007, Thompson endorsed Rudy Giuliani.
+In October, Thompson endorsed Rudy Giuliani.
 Thompson told the Associated Press in a statement that "Rudy Giuliani has shown that he is a true leader.
 He can and will win the nomination and the presidency.
 He is America's mayor, and during a period of time of great stress for this country he showed tremendous leadership."
 He then endorsed Senator John McCain after Giuliani's withdrawal from the presidential race.
 In a New York Times article published October 11, 2008, Thompson was quoted in response to a question regarding whether he was happy with McCain's campaign as saying, "No. I don't know who is."

 2012 U.S. Senate election

-On September 19, 2011; Thompson announced he would run for the seat vacated by Sen. Herb Kohl, formally announcing on December 1, 2011.
-He won the Republican nomination on August 14, 2012, after a bitter four-way primary battle against a field that included millionaire hedge fund manager Eric Hovde, former Congressman Mark Neumann, and Wisconsin State Assembly Speaker Jeff Fitzgerald.

-The attacks on Thompson led to his defense and endorsement by former Arkansas governor, presidential candidate, and conservative media figure Mike Huckabee.